kopecmaciej/vi-mongo/README.md

 # Mongui: Terminal User Interface for MongoDB

+## WORK IN PROGRESS

 ## Overview

-**Mongui** is a intuitive Terminal User Interface (TUI) application, crafted with Go, designed to streamline and simplify the management of MongoDB databases.
+**Mongui** is an intuitive Terminal User Interface (TUI) application, crafted with Go, designed to streamline and simplify the management of MongoDB databases.
 Emphasizing ease of use without sacrificing functionality, Mongui offers a user-friendly command-line experience for database administrators and developers alike.

 ## Features

-NOT READY FOR USE YET
+- **Intuitive Navigation**: Mongui's simple, intuitive interface makes it easy to navigate and manage your MongoDB databases.
+- **Managing Documents**: Mongui allows you to view, create, update, duplicate and delete documents in your databases with ease.

 ## Installation

-`go get -u github.com/maciejkopec/mongui`

 ## Usage

 Launch Mongui from the terminal:

-Copy code

 `mongui`

 Follow on-screen instructions for navigating and managing your MongoDB databases.

+## List of features to be implemented

+- [ ] Query History
+- [ ] Multiple styles
+- [ ] Managing Indexes
+- [ ] Aggregation Pipeline
+- [ ] Exporting/Importing Documents

+## Issues

+- [ ] Performance issue while loading large bson files